 If you encounter a Java applet in your web browser, and see a window display that says Application Blocked by Security Settings, don’t fret.
-Your security settings have blocked an application from running with an insecure or expired jre.
+Your security settings have blocked an application from running with insecure or expired Java (JRE).
 It may be due to running an old version of Java on your computer.
 This alert displays to help protect your computer system from potential vulnerabilities that may exist in older versions of the plug-in.
 By blocking the application, it is not allowed to run in your web browser.

 It is difficult to view Java content on modern systems and in modern browsers.
 For tips on viewing Java content on Windows 10, please refer to our Java support on Windows 10 article for the latest information.
 For up-to-date information on viewing Java content using Google Chrome (yes, it’s possible) — the internet’s most popular web browser — please see Java support in Google Chrome. macOS removed support for Java in Safari 12, but Mac users still have a few options too.